lariskovski/pokedex/README.md

-# Pokemons Go API
+# Pokedex Go API

-Project was made to refresh my Python web scrapping skills and learn Go.
-It scraps a web page to get Pokemon data and serves it with Go CRUD Pokemons API.
+Project was made to learn Go, a recent but strong passion!
+I used another repository to a web page to get Pokemon data and serves it with this Go CRUD Pokemons API.
+The deployment is made using Serverless Framework which is very straighforward and has a simple interface.

 ## Requirements